filecoin-project/filecoin-docs/content/en/storage-provider/architecture/sp-automation/index.md

 ## Why this automation?

-It can be rather overwhelming for new storage providers to learn everything about Filecoin and the Lotus software components.
-In order to help with the learning process, we provide a fully automated installation of the Lotus stack.
+It can be rather overwhelming for new storage providers to learn everything about Filecoin and the various software components.
+In order to help with the learning process, we provide a fully automated installation of the Lotus and Boost stack.
 This automation should allow anyone to go on mainnet or the Calibration testnet in no time.

 ## What are we automating?